 There are no refunds for cancellations within 48 hours of the meeting date.

 Audio Visual Equipment

-Arrangements to use the audio visual equipment must be made at the time the room is reserved.
+Use of the screen and wireless internet access are available at no charge.
+Audiovisual equipment need and specifications must be made at the time the room is reserved.

 Public access computers are available for use during library hours with a library card or other form of identification.
 A responsible person must provide permission for persons under age 18 to use the public computers.